10 product recommendation quiz examples by industry

 Live example: Fragrance finder

 A vast jewellery catalogue overwhelms shoppers who don’t know whether to choose silver, gold or mixed metals, or who have budget restrictions.
 A quiz can route them to the right pendants, rings or bracelets in the appropriate material and price range.
 The gift-buying use case is even stronger: a quiz that asks about the recipient (partner, parent, friend), the occasion (anniversary, birthday, Valentine’s) and the budget converts gift-buyers who would otherwise abandon the catalogue.
+See the gift finder quiz solution.

 Live example: Valentine’s gift finder

-7. Supplement brands
+7. Supplement quiz

 Vitamins and supplements are the category with the highest pre-purchase scepticism, which makes a diagnostic quiz the single most valuable funnel mechanic in the space.
 A quiz can build a personalised health screening (age, dietary restrictions, primary goal, lifestyle), recommend the right stack, and then follow up with a Klaviyo flow that references the customer’s stated goal explicitly.
 The underlying data category is covered in our zero-party data guide.